Zambia National Broadcasting Corporation: Introduction of television

 In 1961, a television service, which had been introduced in the Salisbury and Bulawayo areas, became available in the Copper Belt of Northern Rhodesia.
 Operated by Rhodesia Television (RTV), the service's headquarters later moved to Lusaka.
+In the early 70s, ZNBC TV broadcast on three transmitters.
+In Kitwe, educational programming was carried in the mornings.

 Independence

 However, disagreements between the three constituent territories of the Federation led to its break-up in 1964, after which Northern Rhodesia and Nyasaland would gain independence as Zambia and Malawi.
 The former FBC station in Lusaka became the Northern Rhodesia Broadcasting Corporation, which following independence later that year, was renamed the Zambia Broadcasting Corporation (ZBC).
 This, in turn, was succeeded by the Zambia Broadcasting Service (ZBS) in 1966.
 In the same year, the government also took control of television services, with Television Zambia becoming part of the ZBS in 1967.
 At the end of 1988, the ZBS was replaced by the Zambia National Broadcasting Corporation (ZNBC), a government department under the Ministry of Information, Broadcasting and Tourism.